su6an1/github-pages-with-jekyll/index.md

 You are a little bit weird and you love to be adventerous!!!
 But that's the cutest thing ever!!!
 Stay healthy and happy hyung forever!!!!
-We always support you no matter what happen.....I PURPLE YOU!!!
+We always support you no matter what happen.....
+"I PURPLE YOU!!!"
+You are the backbone and emotional support to your litte brothers